 Our goal is to develop reliable, hardened, and lightweight services that integrate well with other systems.
 As such they come with database migrations to set up the database of your choice.
 The biggest challenge is ensuring people who skip versions when upgrading will still be able to migrate their database.

-This guide explains how we at ORY test all the migrations of our products.
+This guide explains how we at Ory test all the migrations of our products.

 The General Idea